What Is Proactive Safety Culture in Aviation SMS

 Safety policies and procedures need to be reviewed to assess:

 - If a policy/procedure has an excessive number of reported safety issues associated with it;

 - Whether or not each policy/procedure is up to date; and

 - Whether or not each policy/procedure remains relevant and adequate to the underlying purpose.

 This activity is proactive so long as it’s not done in response to some kind of safety issue.
 If this process is scheduled ahead of time, such as on a yearly recurring basis, it indicates a proactive willingness to prevent mishaps.

-7 – Managers Are Assigned to Control Measures
+7 – Managers Assigned to Control Measures to Mitigate Hazards' Risks

 - Understanding all relevant safety aspects and goals of the control measures; and

-The third point above, like scheduling reviews for safety policies and procedures, indicates proactive willingness to maintain the efficacy of risk controls before they fail.
+The third point above, like scheduling reviews for safety policies and procedures, indicates a proactive willingness to maintain the efficacy of risk controls before they fail.
 Therefore, an active safety performance monitoring mindset is paramount to every proactive safety culture.

 8 – Using Aviation Leading Indicators